xyd18/ExtremeWeatherProject/docs/final/index.md

 ### Project Structure

 We built our project from scratch, written purely using C++.
 We did not use the PyTorch C++ API or any other DL library.
-Our data structure for the forward and backward functions is a class called Cube, which represents a 3-dimensional tensor with dimensions ($batch\_size$, $sequence\_length$, $model\_dimension$).
+Our data structure for the forward and backward functions is a class called Cube, which represents a 3-dimensional tensor with dimensions (batch\_size, sequence\_length, model\_dimension).
 To ensure that all models and sub-models have the necessary functions, we have implemented an abstract class called Model as the parent class.
 Every other model we implement is derived from the Model class and must override the forward function.
 Additionally, we have a Sequential class that connects multiple layers together in a sequence by linking the output of one layer to the input of the next.

 Following the guidelines outlined in the Transformer paper, we have created a sequential version of the Transformer Encoding Layer.
 This implementation incorporates various components such as the Multi-head Attention Layer, Feed Forward Layer, Layer Normalization and residual connection, Dropout, Softmax, and Cross Entropy Loss calculation.